russellbanks/Komac/README.md

           # installers-regex: '\.exe$' # Only .exe files
 ```

+If you just want to run Komac manually, you can use the [michidk/run-komac](https://github.com/michidk/run-komac/) action.

 ## How can I support Komac? ❤️

 - 🤝 Sponsor this project through [GitHub Sponsors](https://github.com/sponsors/russellbanks)